-We released Parasoft SOAtest and Parasoft Virtualize 9.10.3!
+We released Parasoft Continuous Testing Platform 3.1.0 and Parasoft SOAtest & Parasoft Virtualize 9.10.3!
 The updates focus on four specific areas:

 - Integrating continuous testing and service virtualization into your existing continuous delivery pipeline